dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Narset of the Ancient Way<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/a/fa7b28d8-b835-44a0-978d-cadfd392fff5.jpg?1591228120|https://scryfall.com/card/iko/195/narset-of-the-ancient-way?utm_source=api>`
    +1: You gain 2 life.
 Add |mana_u|, |mana_r|, or |mana_w|.
 Spend this mana only to cast a noncreature spell.

    −2: Draw a card, then you may discard a card.
-When you discard a nonland card this way, Narset of the Ancient Way deals damage equal to that card's converted mana cost to target creature or planeswalker.
+When you discard a nonland card this way, Narset of the Ancient Way deals damage equal to that card's mana value to target creature or planeswalker.

    −6: You get an emblem with "Whenever you cast a noncreature spell, this emblem deals 2 damage to any target."